 PowerSchool provides the full range of features for Parents/Guardians: Real time grades, attendance, comments, assignments, scores, activities, and much more 24 hours a day, 7 days a week.
-You can access your Student or Studentren's information with one single login.
+You can access your student/students information with one single login.
 You can obtain the instructions on how to create your secure username and password from Mrs. McLean in the front office.